Bugs

 SQL> pause

-SQL> SELECT num_buckets, histogram FROM dba_tab_col_statistics WHERE table_name = 'TAB1' AND column_name = 'B';
+SQL> SELECT num_buckets, histogram FROM dba_tab_col_statistics WHERE TABLE_NAME = 'TAB1' AND column_name = 'B';

 NUM_BUCKETS HISTOGRAM